Harold-M-Suquillo/Weather/README.md

   ```
 Replace <PLACES-API-KEY> with the key provided to you from Google.

-  ##### in index.js
+  #### in index.js
   You are going to have to look for the line of code (line 6).
   ```javascript
   const WEATHER_API_KEY = 'WEATHER API KEY';
   ```
   Replace 'WEATHER API KEY' with your key from WeatherAPI
-==Once these two steps are completed you can open index.html in the browser==
+Once these two steps are completed you can open index.html in the browser

 ### How to use
 First you can start to input a location in the searchbar.
 Autcomplete will begin to display relevant options.
-Once you see the location in teh options provided, click on that option and then press submit.
+Once you see the location in the options provided, click on that option and then press submit.
-**NOTE: if you do not slect an option from the dropdown and just input a location it will NOT work.**
+**NOTE: if you do not select an option from the dropdown, and just input and submit a location it will NOT work.**